Toyota 1600GT (1967)

 All things considered, the GT4 is best suited for everyday use around town, while the GT5 is best suited to hot-blooded driving enthusiasts.

 The 1600GT’s suspension is basically the same as the 1600S Hardtop’s, except that a torque rod has been added to the rear.
 Its ride is generally firm and flat, with very little roll for a practical vehicle.
 One tester described the 1600GT as a scaled-down Shelby Mustang GT350 (both in size and performance), and that is certainly true.
-The suspension design is extremely simple, with an emphasis on manufacturing productivity, but the idea of using wide tires instead is also in line with the Shelby (and American sports sedans in general).
+The suspension design is extremely simple, with an emphasis on manufacturing productivity, and the idea of using wide tires to compensate for this is also in line with the Shelby (and American so-called sports sedans in general).
 The 1600GT comes standard with low-profile 6.45S-14-4PR tires (Dunlop Grand Speed on the test car) that is a size wider than the 1600S, and a 6.45H-14-4PR is also available for even higher speeds.
 Partly due to the effect of the limited-slip differential, the road grip of this tire is excellent even on wet roads.
 Even during a full-throttle racing start, the car gripped the road firmly with only a few meters of wheelspin.
 The effect of the torque rod was remarkable, and no rear axle tramp was experienced even during sudden acceleration or deceleration.